Noah-Huppert/k8s-bot/README.md

       a search will be performed, and similar settings keys will be listed
     - If the key and value arguments are provided, the specified option will be set to the specified value
+    - Valid keys are:
+        - To be determined